-Insurance and reinsurance undertakings have to establish technical provisions with respect to all their insurance and reinsurance obligations towards policy holders and beneficiaries of insurance or reinsurance contracts.
+According to the Solvency II European Directive, insurance and reinsurance undertakings have to establish technical provisions with respect to all their insurance and reinsurance obligations towards policy holders and beneficiaries of insurance or reinsurance contracts.
 The value of technical provisions shall correspond to the current amount insurance and reinsurance undertakings would have to pay if they were to transfer their insurance and reinsurance obligations immediately to another insurance or reinsurance undertaking.
 The calculation of technical provisions shall make use of and be consistent with information provided by the financial markets and generally available data on underwriting risks (market consistency).
 Technical provisions shall be calculated in a prudent, reliable and objective manner.
 Following the principles set out above, the calculation of technical provisions is carried out as described below.

 The technical provisions are calculated using established principles for actuarial valuation.
 A Manual of Methods for Technical Provisions ensures consistent valuation approaches throughout the Munich Re Group and is followed by DKV Belgium.
-In this context requirements regarding segmentation of business, data used, economic and non-economic assumptions as well as methods and models are set out.
+In that context, requirements regarding segmentation of business, data used, economic and non-economic assumptions as well as methods and models are set out.